aaarl/machinelearning-zoomcamp-25/README.md

-# machinelearning-zoomcamp-25
+# Machine Learning Zoomcamp 2025

-Project contains the homework and exercise from the DataTalksClub from the Machine Learning Zoomcamp 25
+Project contains the homework and exercise from the DataTalksClub from the Machine Learning Zoomcamp 25.